Regulatory Compliance

 authorized_person_first_name

-; signifies first name of the person authorized to bind the entity or act with respect to the accountauthorized_person_last_name
+; signifies first name of the person authorized to bind the entity or act with respect to the account

 authorized_person_other

-; registration number or similar, if the entity is incorporated/registeredregistration_country
+; registration number or similar, if the entity is incorporated/registered

-; signifies this entity's Registration Country if the entity is incorporated/registered; must be one of the values in List of countries accepted by the APIregistration_state
+; signifies this entity's Registration Country if the entity is incorporated/registered; must be one of the values in List of countries accepted by the API

-; signifies this entity's Registration State/Province if the entity is incorporated/registered; must be one of the values in List of states/provinces accepted by the APInature_of_business
+; signifies this entity's Registration State/Province if the entity is incorporated/registered; must be one of the values in List of states/provinces accepted by the API

 Common Fields: